nss-day-cohort-33/bangazon-client-application-kingdom-of-glyweth/README.md

 ## Welcome To Bangazon

 It’s an e-commerce site much like amazon but with more Bs!
 All our products start with Bs because the best things always do.
-Take Berkley and Ben for example, both start with Bs and both are quality developers who anyone would be LUCKY to have on their team (hint hint possible employers).
+Take Berkley and Ben for example, both start with Bs and both are quality developers.
 Come have a look see, our prices can’t **B** beat.

 ## Getting Started